-To address the aforementioned issues, in this paper, we design a divide and conquer-based framework (DCF) to decompose the original multi-UAV scheduling problem into a task allocation and a UAV route planning subproblems which are solved in the upper and lower layers, respectively.
-Based on DCF, the decision space of each subproblem is considerably shrunk compared to the original problem, and we propose a double-layer deep reinforcement learning approach (DL-DRL) to solve the subproblems.
-DR-DRL contains two different DRL models (i.e., the upper-layer and lower-layer DRL models) which are constructed based on an encoder-decoder architecture \cite{choLearningPhraseRepresentations2014}.
-The upper-layer model is constructed for solving the task allocation subproblem, in which an encoder based on the self-attention mechanism \cite{vaswaniAttentionAllYou2017} and a UAV selection decoder are designed.
-The state-of-the-art attention model (AM) \cite{koolATTENTIONLEARNSOLVE2019a} is used in the lower layer to address the UAV route planning subproblem.
-Unlike hierarchical DRL which needs to learn the goal/option determination policy by trial and error \cite{baconOptionCriticArchitecture2017, nachumDataEfficientHierarchicalReinforcement2018}, the goals of our DL-DRL are determined by DCF in advance.
-In this way, the difficulty of policy learning is decreased as only the action selection policy needs to be learned.
-Furthermore, in our DL-DRL, the upper-layer and lower-layer models interact with each other, i.e., during the models’ training process, the upper-layer model determines the input data distribution of the lower-layer model, and the reward of the upper-layer model needs to be calculated by the lower-layer model.
-Therefore, we firstly propose an interactive training strategy (ITS) for the efficient model training, in which the whole training process consists of pre-training, intensive training, and alternate training processes.
-Experiment results show the effectiveness and great generalization performance of our approach in the large-scale multi-UAV task scheduling problem.
-The main contributions of this paper can be summarized as follows.
+To alleviate the issue, in this paper, we exploit a divide and conquer framework (DCF) to decompose the original multi-UAV scheduling problem into a task allocation subproblem and a route planning subproblem.
+Then, given the decomposed decision space, we propose a double-level deep reinforcement learning approach (DL-DRL) to solve the two subproblems, respectively.
+In particular, the upper-level DRL model is mainly responsible for the task allocation, in which an encoder based on the self-attention mechanism \cite{vaswaniAttentionAllYou2017} and a UAV selection decoder are designed.
+The lower-level DRL model shared by all UAVs is mainly responsible for the route planning, where an encoder-decoder structure inspired by the well-known attention model (AM)~\cite{koolATTENTIONLEARNSOLVE2019a} is designed.
+Unlike the general hierarchical DRL which needs to learn the goal/option determination by trial and error \cite{baconOptionCriticArchitecture2017, nachumDataEfficientHierarchicalReinforcement2018}, the goals of our DL-DRL are determined by the DCF in advance.
+In this way, the policy learning is reduced to only the actions selection in both levels.
+Furthermore, we also propose an interactive training strategy (ITS) to train the two DRL models given the potential interplay between them, which includes the pre-training, intensive training, and alternate training.
+Experimental results justified the effectiveness of our approach in achieving competitive solution quality and computation efficiency, and its desirable generalization to larger problem instances.
+The main contributions of this paper are summarized as follows. \begin{itemize}